Consulting

 • Program design, planning and management

-The Covid pandemic has exacerbated the existing challenges of digital disruption in news gathering and distribution, and radically changing business models.
+The Covid pandemic has exacerbated the existing challenges of digital disruption in news gathering and distribution, radically changing business models.
 Pintak and his team are ready to help individual news organizations navigate digital and economic change:

 • Strategic support for newsroom digital transformation